wangshengjia/LeeGo/README.md

 ```

-Configure an `UIView` instance just as the brick
+Configure a `UIView` instance just as the brick

 ```swift
 view.lg_configureAs(viewBrick)
 ```
 <p align="center"><img src="Medias/union_sample.png" width="320" /></p>
 #### More complex brick and build with an enum
-An enum which implement `BrickBuilderType`, used to centralise all `brick` designs in a single enum file.
+An enum which implements `BrickBuilderType`, used to centralize all `brick` designs in a single enum file.

 ```swift
 import LeeGo